fortunab/gating_mech/README(2).md

 figures/
 ```

-If these folders do not exist, the scripts may create them automatically, depending on the implementation.
+If these folders do not exist, the scripts may create them automatically.

 \---